 Welcome to the Frequently Asked Questions: As you explore many preschool options it’s important to ask a lot of questions!
 Here, we will try to answer the most common questions/concerns:

 How did Hazel Woods come to be?

 My greatest passion in my life has been motherhood.
-I have grown and learned so much over these past eighteen years.
+I have grown and learned so much over these past twenty-two years.
 I am thankful every day for my amazing husband and daughters and life’s most beautiful gift of being a parent.

-When I knew I was going to have children I left the field as a paramedic as those shifts were 24 hours long and obviously not conducive to motherhood.
+When I knew I was going to have children I left the field as a paramedic as those shifts were 24 hours long, and obviously not conducive to motherhood.
 When my girls were young I worked part-time as an educator and as the Director of Education for UCLA’s Emergency Medicine Program.

 Strangely enough, I left UCLA when my girls started elementary school because I found that was a time when my kids seemed to need me the most (and again as teenagers, believe me).
-Each day I was juggling to get them to and from school, to pick them up or stay home when they were sick and to try to be involved in their classroom and school activities and I wasn't really doing my best work at either.
+Each day I was juggling to get them to and from school, to pick them up or stay home when they were sick, and to try to be involved in their classroom and school activities, and I wasn't really doing my best work at either.